Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Objective 1: Participants will build their own skills toolbox that addresses three main areas that support anti-racist/pro-queer approaches:

-Objective 2: Participants will be able to develop commitments that build individual responsibility and capacity regarding systemic change, as well as increase personal understanding of systemic oppression and their role in the system.
+Objective 2: Participants will be able to develop commitments that build individual responsibility and capacity regarding systemic change and increase personal understanding of systemic oppression and their role in the system.

-Objective 3: Participants will be able to discern between different types of accountability.
-Additionally, participants will understand the complexity of being accountable as an ongoing, ever-evolving practice.
+Objective 3: Participants will be able to discern between different types of accountability and understand the complexity of being accountable as an ongoing, ever-evolving practice.

 Search below for upcoming dates.